 It all began in the brick and cobblestone town of Chapel Hill, North Carolina.

 Dakota and Natalie met while moving into neighboring rooms in a big white sorority house on Rosemary street.
-Dakota had migrated her way down the East Coast from preppy Newport, Rhode Island and Natalie had brought the sunshine with her all the way from Santa Barbara, California.
-One in-depth conversation of exes, a night out, and a morning biscuit later they were quickly inseparable.
+Dakota had migrated her way down the East Coast from nautical Newport, Rhode Island and Natalie had brought the sunshine with her all the way from Santa Barbara, California.
+One heart-to-heart, a night out, and a morning biscuit later they were quickly inseparable.

-Though from opposite coasts, the girls shared an infatuation with Carolina and the South, quickly adopting "y'all" into their vocabulary, planning weekends around football tailgates and basketball games, and making boots a new staple in their wardrobes.
+Though from opposite coasts, the girls shared an infatuation with Carolina and the South, quickly adopting "y'all" into their vocabulary, planning weekends around football tailgates and basketball games, and adopting boots as a new staple in their wardrobes.
 They both loved style, and learned a bit from one another.
 Dakota borrowed Natalie’s snuggly oversized knits, Natalie went with Dakota to get her nails done.

 Over the years their friendship took them all over map – riding horses on the beaches of Punta Cana, bar-hopping down King street in Charleston, basking like mermaids in the ocean of Sunset Beach.
 They were always seeking fun, but they were working hard too.
 Both girls were ambitious, though in different ways.
 After graduation, Dakota landed her dream job in the corporate buying offices of a luxury fashion retailer in Dallas, and Natalie left for Denver to make the world a better place with an education nonprofit.